Advice: vibrant clothes, patina and wear of materials

 Vegetable leather, when the product is new.

-The same leather that has patina after a year or two.
+The same leather that has patinated after 1 or 2 years.

-On the other hand, there are metal tanning which “kill” the leather; fix it completely.
+On the other hand, there are metal tannings. which “kill” the leather; fix it completely.

-These are the most used leathers, both for reasons of cost, but also for reasons of consumer preferences, particularly in women's fashion where the customer prefers that her accessories and shoes maintain a clean and unalterable appearance over time. .
-Ditto for a good part of men's luxury.
+These are the most widely used leathers, both for cost reasons, but also for consumer preference reasons, particularly in women's fashion where customers prefer their accessories and shoes to maintain a clean and unalterable appearance over time. .
+The same goes for a good part of men's luxury.

-I can completely understand that, but the important thing is not to mistake vegetable leather that develops a patina for bad leather, under the pretext that it would get "dirty" more quickly .
+I can completely understand that, but the important thing is not to mistake a vegetable leather that develops a patina for a bad leather, on the pretext that it would get "dirty" more quickly .

-The real problem is leather that is completely dead and suffocated, like bookbinded leather, which is leather that is scraped, sanded, and covered with a plastic film .
+The real evil being leather that is completely dead and suffocated, like bookbound leather, which is leather that has been scraped, sanded, and covered with a plastic film .

-The typical rendering of bookbinded leather.
+The typical rendering of a bookbound leather.
 You can smell the plastic from here.

 Moreover, the Jacques et Demeter brand has published a fascinating article on vegetable tanning .